Back To Search Results

 Mechanism of Action

 Propofol has multiple mechanisms of action but primarily potentiates GABA receptors.
-Because it is highly lipid-soluble, it induces sedation quickly within 9 to 50 seconds and has a short half-life of 3 to 10 minutes.
-It also has anti-convulsive and anti-emetic properties and reduces intracranial pressure, which is beneficial in patients with traumatic brain injury and status epilepticus.
-Because of such a quick onset of action and short half-life, it is also commonly used as a continuous titratable infusion for sedating mechanically ventilated patients.[7]
+Because it is highly lipid-soluble, it induces sedation within 9 to 50 seconds and has a short half-life of 3 to 10 minutes.
+Propofol also has anti-convulsive and anti-emetic properties and reduces intracranial pressure, which is beneficial in patients with traumatic brain injury and status epilepticus.
+Because of such a quick onset of action and short half-life, it is also commonly used as a continuous titratable infusion for sedating mechanically ventilated patients.[7][8]

-Neuromuscular blocking agents (NMBAs) cause skeletal muscle paralysis and facilitate laryngoscopy and rapid endotracheal intubation.
-NMBAs must always be used along with an induction (sedating) agent to ensure the patient is unaware of their environment since they will be unable to respond after paralysis.
-Succinylcholine is a depolarizing NMBA and blocks acetylcholine receptor synaptic signaling at the motor endplate.
-The initial depolarization leads to muscular fasciculation, in the beginning, followed rapidly by flaccid paralysis because of persistent depolarization that exhausts the receptor’s ability to respond.
-It has an onset of action of 30 to 60 seconds and lasts approximately 5 to 15 minutes.
-It is the most commonly used paralytic agent for rapid sequence intubation.
-Rocuronium is a non-depolarizing NMBA that competitively blocks acetylcholine receptors with an onset of action of 1 to 2 minutes but lasts for a longer period, approximately 45 to 70 minutes, because of which rocuronium is usually only used when succinylcholine is contraindicated or unavailable.[8]
+• Succinylcholine is a depolarizing NMBA and blocks acetylcholine receptor synaptic signaling at the motor endplate.
+The initial depolarization causes muscular fasciculation followed rapidly by flaccid paralysis because of persistent depolarization that exhausts the receptor's ability to respond.
+Succinylcholine has an onset of action of 30 to 60 seconds, lasts approximately 5 to 15 minutes, and is the most commonly used paralytic agent for rapid sequence intubation.

 Administration

 Rapid sequence intubation involves sequential steps that lead to successful endotracheal intubation.
-These steps allow for adequate assessment of the choice, dose, timing, and sequence of administration of sedatives, analgesics, and paralytics while ensuring that all equipment is ready and the patient’s clinical status is optimized.
-Rapid sequence intubation using NMBAs is the standard of care and is associated with a reduction in complications compared to using sedatives alone.
-The following steps make up rapid sequence intubation; preparation, pre-oxygenation, pretreatment, paralysis and induction, positioning, placement and confirmation, and following these, post-intubation management.
-These are commonly called the “7Ps” of rapid sequence intubation and are described below.[10]
+These steps allow for adequate choice, dose, timing, and sequence of administration of sedatives, analgesics, and paralytics while ensuring that all equipment and the patient are prepared.
+Rapid sequence intubation using NMBAs is the standard of care and is associated with reduced complications compared to sedatives alone.
+Rapid sequence intubation comprises the following steps: preparation, pre-oxygenation, pretreatment, paralysis and induction, positioning, placement and confirmation, and post-intubation management.
+These steps are often called the "7 Ps" of rapid sequence intubation.[13]

 Adverse Effects

 Aspiration of gastric contents is a potential risk in all patients undergoing this procedure.
-Fasting is encouraged if clinical suspicion for anticipated intubation is high, but this cannot always be achieved in emergency settings.
+Fasting is encouraged if clinical suspicion for anticipated intubation is high, but this cannot always be achieved in emergencies.
 Although cricoid pressure can be employed, at times, it can disrupt the laryngoscopy view and lead to esophageal rupture if active vomiting occurs.
-An aspiration event often results in a new infiltrate following endotracheal intubation on chest radiography.[13]
+An aspiration event often results in a new infiltrate following endotracheal intubation on chest radiography.[18]

 Esophageal intubation can result in severe hypoxemia, ultimately leading to cardiac arrest and death.
 Hence, end-tidal carbon dioxide detection (colorimetric or waveform capnography) is recommended to confirm tracheal placement.
 Pneumothorax is a rare but potentially severe risk with endotracheal intubation; it usually results from a right or left mainstem intubation and can also occur in patients with severe reactive airway disease.
-Chest radiography following intubation is necessary to identify the depth of tube placement and to check for pneumothorax.[13]
+Chest radiography following intubation is necessary to identify the tube placement depth and check for pneumothorax.[18]

 Ketamine is known to cause disturbing dreams, hallucinations, and emotional distress as its sedative properties wear off.
 This is often referred to as the re-emergence phenomenon.
 This effect can be limited if concurrent benzodiazepine medications are used for sedation.
 As it increases cerebral blood flow, it should be avoided in patients with elevated intracranial pressures.[6]

-Propofol is contraindicated in patients with soybean or egg allergies as current formulations may contain these products resulting in a potential allergic reaction.
+Propofol is contraindicated in patients with soybean or egg allergies, as current formulations may contain these products, resulting in a potential allergic reaction.
 As it decreases sympathetic activity, peripheral vasodilation and myocardial depression occur, leading to hypotension.
 This often resolves rapidly by replenishing intravascular volume by administering intravenous fluid bolus and sometimes with the transient use of inotropic agents.
-Propofol may also lead to the potential worsening of an existing neurological injury by reducing cerebral perfusion pressure[7].
+Propofol may also lead to the potential worsening of an existing neurological injury by reducing cerebral perfusion pressure.[7]

 Contraindications